core-wg/corrclar/draft-ietf-core-corr-clar.md

 If nothing else, GET requests to constant resources, such as queries to /.well-known/core, can often be responded to safely on the CoAP layer even without any replay protection.
-There are resources for which more requests than those with safe codes may be handled without replay protection, but as that assessment is hard to make, it is prudent to err at the side of caution.
+There are resources for which more requests than those with safe methods may be handled without replay protection, but as that assessment is hard to make, it is prudent to err at the side of caution.

 CoAP has no error code like HTTP's 425 Too Early with which a server could ask the client to resubmit its request later